wallpants/github-preview.nvim/README.md

 # my name is

+-   [] we lose syntax on content change
 -   [] when cd .. on webapp, if we're looking at a file, file is closed instead of going to parent
 -   [] webapp logs "received" on production
 -   [] add "ping" request, kill processes after a while of inactivity